Prussian Line Infantry Weapons

 2 - Schlossgegen blech / Schlange (lock fixing plate)

-This weapon was the first standardised musket produced in Potsdamm and replaced similar weapons, previously supplied by the Henoul factory in Liège.
+This weapon was the first standardized musket produced in Potsdam and replaced similar weapons, previously supplied by the Henoul factory in Liège.
 The extreme barrel length was due to the misconception that accuracy of the projectile was a function of the length of the barrel.